tytydraco/yessleep/out/Something_Visits_The_Sentinelese_From_the_Sea_I_Wish_I_Didnt_Know_That_Part_3.md

 He kept staring into my eyes as though trying to judge my soul after that response.
 He didn’t let up, and neither did I…I liked Bala, but not enough to reveal my final plan to him.
-I hadn’t even told Carl why I wanted to truly go to the island, and I wasn’t about to tell him either.
+I hadn’t even told Carl why I wanted to go to the island, truly, and I wasn’t about to say to him either.
 After a long minute or two, he finally sighed…